 Operators of interrogators should apply to the appropriate authority who will ensure that the requirements for operation, technically and procedurally, are met.
 Having satisfied itself that this is so and that, subject to IC allocation, approval to operate the installation should be given, the appropriate authority will transmit the application to the IC Allocation Cell.
 If, after having forwarded an application, an authority finds it cannot grant an approval to operate the installation it should immediately notify the IC Allocation Cell and withdraw the application.
 Applications will not be processed other than from the appropriate authority.

-Requests for allocation shall be raised via the MICA Online Tool.
+Requests for allocation shall be raised via the MICA Online Tool, also identified as the MICA website.
 Access to the tool is available from the MICA Cell on request and after approval by the Focal Point.

 The IC Allocation Cell will employ agreed and updated IC Allocation methodology to establish the allocation of an appropriate Interrogator Code(s) based upon the data supplied.
 The proposed Interrogator Code(s) and the respective conditions for use (such as coverage requirements) are subject to review by the Focal Point during the review phase within the IC Allocation Cycle.
 Final approval of the allocation by the Focal Point is required.
 Detailed explanation of the methodology for allocation is reproduced in the Attachment to EUR Doc 024 - SSR Mode S Interrogator Code (IC) Allocations for the EUR Region.